tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-upgrade-postgres-versions.md

 (1 row)
 ```

-For the purposes of this demonstration, we'll create a simple table and insert some data into it.
+For the purposes of this demonstration, we'll create an example table, `sample_table`, and insert some data into it:

 ```sql
 CREATE TABLE sample_table (